-Grades will be posted online-Canvas Grades.
+Grades will be posted online - Canvas Grades.

 Each of the examinations will consist of 50 multiple choice questions.
-Study guides will be provided prior to each of the examinations.
-Details on preparing the research paper, the weekly assignments, and participating in the Discussion Boards are included in Canvas.
+Reviews will be provided prior to each of the examinations.
+Details on preparing the research paper and other assignments and participating in the Discussion Boards are included in Canvas.